07 Aug 6 ways to improve your drawing

 I’ve heard it so many times “but I just CAN’T draw”.
 If you want to improve your drawing skills, read on.

-So this idea of "I can't draw" is something that came up with a student that we mentored last year.
+So this idea of “I can’t draw” is something that came up with a student that we mentored last year.
 Having not studied art since the age of 14 and then making an application to art college at the age of 19, how to draw was an issue.
 This student was very creative with ideas and had produced many strong works that were conceptual in nature.
-However a project titled 'The Kitchen' was a challenge for him as he wanted to draw a mug and just found it very challenging.
-We sat down for one of our one to one mentoring sessions one week to explore how to draw and we both drew a mug, together.
-I never envisaged that this is what we'd be doing with one of our sessions but as we are very much led by each individuals needs, this is what we did.
+However, a project titled ‘The Kitchen’ was a challenge for him as he wanted to draw a mug and just found it very challenging.
+We sat down for one of our ones to one mentoring session one week to explore how to draw and we both drew a mug, together.
+I never envisaged that this is what we’d be doing with one of our sessions but as we are very much led by each individual’s needs, this is what we did.

 And this is what we established as obstacles to drawing:

 Not looking properly, therefore, drawing what you think or know rather than what you see.

 This is a huge issue when trying to improve your drawing skills and one that everyone struggles with.
 It’s really difficult trusting your eyes alone and not your logical head and experience.

 If we take the example of a mug we know what one looks like as we use one probably every day.
 We know it’s made up of a circle at the top and one at the bottom, with sides and a handle.